WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 {{load-metadata}}{:format="title"} (Metadata=Yes) or not (Metadata=No).

-The section's specification can use the bytes making up the section, the bundle's stream ({{stream-operations}}), the `sectionOffsets` CBOR item ({{load-metadata}}), and the offset within the stream where sections start, as input, and MUST say if an error is returned, and otherwise what items, if any, are added to the map that {{load-metadata}} returns.
+The section's specification can use the bytes making up the section, the bundle's stream ({{stream-operations}}), and the `sectionOffsets` map ({{load-metadata}}), as input, and MUST say if an error is returned, and otherwise what items, if any, are added to the map that {{load-metadata}}
+returns.
 A section's specification MAY say that, if it is present, another section is not processed.

 --- back

+# Change Log

+RFC EDITOR PLEASE DELETE THIS SECTION.

+draft-01

+* Order the index in the same order as the responses, and require responses to be sequential without gaps.

 # Acknowledgements

+Thanks to the Chrome loading team, especially Kinuko Yasuda and Kouhei Ueno for making the format work well when streamed.